Self-Service Analytics Platform

 Multi-carrier shipping hub for Indonesian eCommerce

-RaftLabs builds self-service analytics platforms on Metabase, Power BI, and custom front ends.
-We deliver curated data models, row-level security, and guided exploration so department teams can answer their own data questions without waiting for the analytics team.
-A platform covering 3 to 5 data domains typically delivers in 6 to 10 weeks.
-A more complete system with a custom front end and data catalogue typically delivers in 10 to 16 weeks.
-Fixed cost agreed before development starts.
+RaftLabs builds self-service analytics platforms on Metabase, Power BI, and custom front ends, with a curated semantic layer, certified metrics, and row-level security so department teams answer their own questions without waiting for the analytics team.
+A first set of 3 to 5 data domains launches as a validated v1 in 6 to 10 weeks from around $25K to $45K, then grows across more domains toward a full platform.
+Fixed cost, agreed before development starts.

 Trusted by